ecrc/ecrc_cmake/README.md

 ---------------------

-To use HICMA modules you have to add the path to the modules in your CMake project and include the MorseInit module:
+To use HICMA modules you have to add the path to the modules in your CMake project and include the HicmaInit module:

     # Define where are located module files on your system
     set(HICMA_CMAKE_MODULE_PATH "/where/is/hicma_cmake" CACHE PATH "Path to hicma_cmake sources")
     # Append this directory to the list of directories containing CMake modules
     list(APPEND CMAKE_MODULE_PATH "${HICMA_CMAKE_MODULE_PATH}/modules/" )
     # Include the init module
-    include(MorseInit)
+    include(HicmaInit)
     #

 We recommend to use this project as a `git submodule` of your project.